-Samsung’s excellent Galaxy S7 and Galaxy S7 Edge are more popular than ever, especially with the Galaxy Note 7 recall still playing out.
+Samsung’s excellent Galaxy S7 and Galaxy S7 Edge are more popular than ever, especially with the Galaxy Note 7 recall coming to an end.
 With that in mind below is a continuously updated list of the best Galaxy S7 deals on the web.
 We’ve seen everything from a free LED TV, buy one get one and more.
 Most deals have ended but plenty of others continue to surface.

 The Samsung Galaxy S7 was released on March 11th in the United States from Verizon, T-Mobile, AT&T, Sprint and more.
 Not to mention retailers like Target, Best Buy and others.
 If you’re looking to get the best Galaxy S7 deal or price around, or some free accessories, read on for more details.

 From free microSD cards to the Gear VR and more, Samsung has been pushing the Galaxy S7 deals hard.
-All of the holiday savings have come to and end, but that doesn’t mean discounts can’t be found.
-In fact, we have some great choices below including a Galaxy S7 Edge for as low as $429.
+New holiday deals are coming soon, but we’re already seeing some surface in November.
+In fact, we have some great choices below including the return of buy one get one free deals.

 Samsung’s Galaxy S7 has a stunning metal and glass design reminiscent of last years model.
 It has a more powerful processor with 4GB of RAM, 32GB of internal storage, and even a microSD slot for storage expansion this year.
 It’s one of the best phones on the market.

-Starting August 28th Best Buy will released an exclusive all-new Pink Gold Galaxy S7 and S7 Edge.
+On August 28th Best Buy released an exclusive all-new Pink Gold Galaxy S7 and S7 Edge.
 It can be bought for any US carrier.
 Those who order one will get a $150 Best Buy gift card, making the phone essentially $150 off, and select carrier models like the Sprint Pink Gold Galaxy S7 Edge is discounted by $100 too, making this a good option for buyers.
-Click here for more details, or pre-order one at Best Buy right now.
+Click here for more details, or order one at Best Buy right now.